 About the WTO

 In general, AFTINET advocates for multilateral trade negotiations involving 164 WTO members over bilateral and regional negotiations.
-A fair multilateral system would be non-discriminatory, give developing countries equal negotiating power and put people and the environment at the centre of all talks.
+A fair multilateral system would be non-discriminatory, give developing countries more negotiating power and be based on commitment to human rights, labour rights and environmental sustainability.

 The failure of the WTO to deliver meaningful outcomes for poorer countries, along with its fundamentalist neoliberal agenda has led to stalled negotiations and dashed hopes of a functioning multilateral trade system, let alone a fair one.